 The players: Goran Ivanisevic and Greg Rusedski

 Goran Ivanisevic was born in 1971, and had his breakthrough year in 1990, at the age of 19.
-That year, he made himself famous by reaching the quarter-finals at Roland-Garros after defeating world No 3 Boris Becker in the first round, just before reaching the Wimbledon semi-final where it was Becker himself who defeated him (4-6, 7-6, 6-0, 7-6).
+That year, he made himself famous by reaching the quarter-finals at Roland-Garros after defeating world No 3 Boris Becker in the first round, just before reaching the Wimbledon semi-final where he lost to Becker himself (4-6, 7-6, 6-0, 7-6).

 In 1991, Ivanisevic’s season was disturbed by political issues : his country, Yugoslavia, was ravaged by civil war and he couldn’t focus on tennis.
 In 1992, he returned to the top and, firing 206 aces during the tournament, he reached the Wimbledon final where he was defeated in five sets by Andre Agassi (6-7, 6-4, 6-4, 1-6, 6-4).

 In the five following years, Ivanisevic remained a solid top 10 player, claiming 14 titles and reaching at least the quarter-finals in every Grand Slam tournament.
 In 1994, after reaching a second Wimbledon final (lost to Pete Sampras, 7-6, 7-6, 6-0), he obtained his highest ranking as world No 2.
-Left-handed, Ivanisevic’s attacking game relied mostly on an extremely precise serve.
-In 1996, he served an unbroken record of 1,477 aces in one season.
-Ivanisevic was also known for his emotional outbursts and his habit of smashing an unusual amount of racquets.
+Left-handed, Ivanisevic’s attacking game relied mostly on a powerful and extremely precise serve.
+In 1996, he served a still unbroken record of 1,477 aces in one season.
+Ivanisevic was also known for his emotional outbursts and his habit of smashing an unusual number of racquets.

 - Greg Rusedski, the serve-and-volley specialist

 The Queen’s Club, founded in 1886, was the first multi-sport complex ever built.
 Its main activity was tennis, and it was owned by the British Lawn Tennis Association from 1953 to 2007.
 The Queen’s Club Championships had been held there since 1890.
-Considered as the second biggest grass court event after Wimbledon, numerous tennis legends had won the trophy through the years.
-Up to June 2005, the All England Club champion had triumphed at the Queens before on six occasions : John McEnroe did it twice (1981, 1984), followed by Jimmy Connors in 1982, Boris Becker in 1985, Pete Sampras in 1999, and Lleyton Hewitt in 2002.
+Considered as the biggest grass court event after Wimbledon, numerous tennis legends had won the trophy through the years.
+Up to June 2005, the All England Club champion had also won Queen’s before on six occasions : John McEnroe did it twice (1981, 1984), followed by Jimmy Connors in 1982, Boris Becker in 1985, Pete Sampras in 1999, and Lleyton Hewitt in 2002.
 That’s why the Queen’s final was always followed quite closely by the pundits.

-In this 1997 Queen’s Club Championship, Goran Ivanisevic was seed No 3.
+In this 1997 Queen’s Club Championship, Goran Ivanisevic was the No 3 seed.
 Even if his 1997 season had not been great so far, it was not a surprise to see him performing well on grass, his favourite surface.
 After all, he had reached two Wimbledon finals in the last four years.
 He had not lost a set before the semi-final against Greg Rusedski.

 What next?
-Ivanisevic wins Wimbledon in 2001 while Rusedski would reach US Open final
+Ivanisevic wins Wimbledon in 2001 while Rusedski makes US Open final in 1997